 Moonwalk Riverfront Park

-The walkway, which is one of the top New Orleans attractions, is a great way to get to the next New Orleans Must See sight, the French Market.
+A brick promenade perched along the Mississippi River, the Moonwalk Riverfront is a pedestrian walkway offering fine views of the mighty waterway.
+It’s also a great way to get to our next New Orleans Must See sight, the French Market.

 Originally established as a Native American trading post, for more than 200 years the French Market has been a bustling center of commercial activity.
+Although today it seems more geared toward tourists, visitors can shop, eat and enjoy at the vibrant market hall.

-Eat Lunch in the French Quarter
+Lunch in the French Quarter

 If you are getting hungry, take a break from your exploration of the French Quarter and stop at Coop’s Place for lunch.
-Seafood Gumbo and Rabbit & Sausage Jambalaya are the house specialties – but the menu offers an array of Southern favorites.

-Note that Coop’s Place is adults-only; if you are planning an itinerary for New Orleans with kids, go to Oceana Grill instead, where they serve divine Louisiana Crab Cakes, delicious Oysters and fun Alligator Bites – or grab something from the market.
+If you are planning an itinerary for New Orleans with kids, check out Oceana Grill instead.
+Here they serve divine Louisiana Crab Cakes, delicious Oysters and fun Alligator Bites.

 Royal Street